nikey10/FastDjango/README.md

 ## Overview
 This Django application serves as a frontend to interact with a FastAPI backend managing book records.

-## Setup
-- Build the Docker container with `docker compose up --build`.
 - Access the web interface at `http://localhost:8000`.

 ## Functionality